RayneNoir/Asset-Pricing/README.md

 Use the CSV files provided by the repository!
 Otherwise, the code won't work!

-Also put the Excel file start_end_fem21003.xlsx in the same folder as the code
+Also put the Excel file start_end_fem21003.xlsx from the assignment folder CANVAS in the same folder as the code.

 The files work as separate modules.